 Buy an ATV.
 One for now at least so that we can get around on our 30 acres.
 Believe it or not, it is pretty big and with all the slopes an ATV will not only be fun, but useful!
 DONE!
 Read more here!

 Get a good chainsaw and some safety gear.
 We will leave the big trees to the professionals we hire, but we plan on getting started clearing out homesite of all the little stuff.
 Purchased the chainsaw in September 2017.

 Snowmobile(s).
 Yup, we will be getting our own.
 One to start, but definitely two down the road :-) Especially since the local clubs snowmobile trails go right through our property.
 We can jump on the trail right out our door!
 So awesome.

 Trails: between all of the gardens scattered over the 10 acres of planting I want trails that can be hiked or traversed with an ATV or snowmobile.
 This will make gathering food easier and provide a great healthy, daily walk.

-The "Observation Point" - we have a very high elevation way at the back corner of our property that has an absolutely amazing view.
-We would love to make a nice little spot there (with a trail to reach it of course) where we could hang out and enjoy the view, or at night have a campfire, and look at the stars.
+"Picnic Point" - we have a very high elevation way at the back corner of our property that has an absolutely amazing view.
+We would love to make a nice little spot there (with a trail to reach it of course) where we could hang out, picnic, and enjoy the view, or at night have a campfire, and look at the stars.

 Yeah, big dreams.
 But why not?